Close Menu

 YOUR RESIDUAL FUNCTIONAL CAPACITY CAN HELP YOU WIN BENEFITS

-Even if you don’t meet or equal SSA listing 5.05, you can still win benefits if your condition impairs your residual functional capacity (RFC).
-Your RFC is SSA’s finding of what you can physically do in a work setting, when considering your symptoms.
+If you don’t meet or equal SSA listing 5.05 under step three, then you can still win benefits if your condition impairs your residual functional capacity (RFC).
+Your RFC is SSA’s finding of what you can physically do in a work setting, considering your symptoms.

 Your RFC includes your physical and mental limits.
 In terms of physical limits, the SSA tries to define your ability to sit, stand, walk, and lift, during the course of an 8 hour workday.
 Likewise, the SSA will include your ability to carry, pull, and push.
-Also, with hepatitis, they will consider fatigue.
+Also, with this disease they will consider your fatigue.

 HAVE OTHER DOCUMENT YOUR FATIGUE FROM HEPATITIS

 The SSA will also consider descriptions of your symptoms from your family and friends.
-Find out more information about what types of evidence the SSA must consider.
+Find out what types of evidence the SSA must consider.
 For example, your family or friends could write a statement how your hepatitis causes fatigue.

 Fatigue is a common symptom of hepatitis, particularly in the acute phase of the illness.
 People with this condition may experience fatigue, weakness, and a lack of energy, which can make it difficult to carry out everyday activities.
 If you need to lie down up to two hours during the course of an 8 hour day, then it will be impossible for you to sustain a 40 hour a week job.